+- Α 50~100 mm

-- a Ceiling slab
+- Ceiling slab

+- b Anchor

-- b Anchorc Long nut or turnbuckle
+- Long nut or turnbuckle

-- d Suspension bolt
+- Suspension bolt

-- e Suspended ceiling
+- Suspended ceiling

-Suspension bolts.
+- Suspension bolts.
 Use M8~M10 suspension bolts for installation.
 Attach the hanger bracket to the suspension bolt.
-Fix it securely by using a nut and washer from the upper and lower sides of the hanger bracket.
+Fix it securely using a nut and washer from the upper and lower sides of the hanger bracket.

+- Nut (field supply)

+- Double nut (field supply) a2

-- b Washer (accessories)
+- Washer (accessories)

-- Hanger bracket (attached to the unit) с
+- Hanger bracket (attached to the unit)

-- Paper pattern for installation (upper part of the packing).
-Use • the paper pattern to determine the correct horizontal positioning.
-It contains the necessary dimensions and centres.
+Paper pattern for installation (upper part of the packing).
+Use the paper pattern to determine the correct horizontal positioning.
+It contains the necessary dimensions and centers.
 You can attach the paper pattern to the unit.

-- Centre of the unit а
+- Centre of the unit

-- Centre of the ceiling opening b
+- Centre of the ceiling opening

-- С Paper pattern for installation (upper part of the packing) d Screws (accessories)
+- Paper pattern for installation (upper part of the packing)

+- Screws (accessories)

-- Ceiling opening and unit:
+Ceiling opening and unit:

-- · Make sure the ceiling opening is within its limits:
+Make sure the ceiling opening is within the following limits:

-Minimum: 860 mm to be able to fit the unit.
+Minimum: 585 mm to be able to fit the unit.

-Maximum: 910 mm to ensure enough overlapping between the decoration panel and the suspended ceiling.
-If the ceiling opening is bigger, add extra ceiling material.
+Maximum: 660 mm in case of installation with BYFQ60B and 595 mm in case of installation with BYFQ60C ensure enough overlapping between the decoration panel and the suspended ceiling.
+If the ceiling opening is larger, add extra ceiling material.

-Make sure the unit and its hanger brackets (suspension) are centred within the ceiling opening.
+Make sure the unit and its hanger brackets (suspension) are centered within the ceiling opening.